amodoipeter/bestwatch/README.md

 ## Usage

 * BestWatch is a place where user can explore its desired movie and be able to add and add to favorite list.
-* for future we are planning to add a dowload link, share function.
+* for future we are planning to add a download link, share function.
 ## Authors

 - [@Mulubrhan Legesse](https://github.com/Ethiopian-boy/)